owl-lab/owl_guide/book/project/jianxin_aeos.rst

    :alt: omp_cross

-The result shows that, with growing input size, for :math:`sin` operation, the OpenMP version outperforms the non-OpenMP version at a size of less than 1000, but for :math:`abs` operation (to calculate absolute value), that crosspoint is at about 1,000,000.
+The result shows that, with growing input size, for :math:`sin` operation, the OpenMP version outperforms the non-OpenMP version at a size of less than 1000, but for :math:`abs` operation, that crosspoint is at about 1,000,000.
 The `complexity of math operations <https://en.wikipedia.org/wiki/Computational_complexity_of_mathematical_operations>`_ varies greatly, and the difference is even starker when compare their performance on different machines.

 This issue becomes more complex when considered in real applications.